-- ½ cup shredded unsweetened coconut
+- 3 tablespoons shredded coconut

 - 1 tablespoon sambal oelek (optional)

-- 3 tablespoons roasted cashews
+- 3 tablespoons dry-roasted cashews

 Toast the coconut

-- Cut a small corner from the ground turkey packaging and drain off any excess liquid.
+- Ground meat: Cut a small corner from the ground meat packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

-Prep the remaining salad ingredients
+Prep the remaining ingredients

-Make the dressing and toss the salad
+Make the dressing; assemble the salad

 In a large bowl, stir together the Thai dressing base, lime juice, 1 tablespoon [2 TBL] oil, and as much sambal oelek as you like.
 Season to taste with salt.
 Add the coconut, your protein, cabbage, radishes, basil, and cashews and toss to combine.
 Season to taste with salt and pepper.